Dronzillla/flask_pzp_project/specification.md

 - Create header.
 - Create footer.
 - Create basic styling for all pages.
-- Map basic plotly style to fit default bootstrap style.
+- Map basic Plotly style to fit default bootstrap style.
 - If user is logged in show his username in header.
 - Create Privacy Policy and Terms of Service routes.